thin-edge/thin-edge.io/docs/src/references/operation-workflow.md

 ### Operation API

 As several software components have to collaborate when executing a command, each operation must define a specific API.
-This API should be based on the principles of MQTT-driven workflow and define:
+This API should be based on the principles of MQTT-driven workflow and defines:
 - the well-known operation name such `restart` or `software-update`
 - user documentation of the required input and the expected outcome of an operation request
 - the set of observable states for a command and the possible state sequences
 - for each state:
   - the well-known name such as `Download` or `Downloaded`
   - the schema of the state payload and the required parameters to process a command at this stage
   - developer documentation on the role of each parameter and the expected checks and actions
 - the schema for the capability message sent when the operation is enabled on some thin-edge entity or component
   - developer documentation on the role of each field of the capability message